Description:

 Let’s build and execute the “addInvolvedUsersDef” example:

-- Create a new process definition called “addInvolvedUsersDef” and open the definition in designer mode.
+- Create a new process definition named “addInvolvedUsersDef” and open it in designer mode.

 - Drag an “addInvolvedUsers, routeForm” step to the canvas.